1958 NFL Championship Game: Second half

 The Giants took a 17–14 lead early in the fourth quarter with Conerly's 46-yard completion to tight end Bob Schnelker setting up his 15-yard touchdown pass to Gifford.
+It was the first time in an NFL Championship Game that a team came from behind to take the lead after trailing by more than 10 points.
 On both of Baltimore's next drives, they moved the ball into scoring range but came up empty both times.
 First, they drove to the Giants' 39-yard line, only to have Bert Rechichar miss a 46-yard field goal.
 Then they got the ball back on the New York 42 following a fumble recovery by Joyce.
 But after driving to the 27-yard line, Unitas was sacked twice in a row (once by Andy Robustelli and once by Dick Modzelewski), moving the ball back 20 yards and pushing the Colts out of field goal range.

 Faced with fourth down and inches on their own 40-yard on their ensuing drive, New York decided to punt with a little over two minutes left in the game (on the third-down play before the punt, Marchetti was knocked out of the game with a broken ankle.
 He refused to leave for medical treatment and watched the rest of the game sitting up on a stretcher on the sidelines).
 The Colts took over at their own 14-yard line and Unitas engineered one of the most famous drives in football history—a 2-minute drill before anyone called it that.
 After starting the drive with two incompletions, Unitas made a critical 11-yard completion to Moore on third down.
 Following one more incompletion, he threw three consecutive passes to Berry, moving the ball 62 yards to the Giants' 13-yard line.
 This set up a 20-yard tying field goal by Myhra with seven seconds left to send the game into sudden-death overtime—the first overtime game in NFL playoff history.